-All staff administering the TABE 11/12 is required to complete the online administrator certification provided by Data Recognition Corporation.
-Every center offering Adult Basic Education programming is required to have at least one staff member certified by March 1, 2019.
+All staff administering the TABE 11/12 or the TABE CLAS-E is required to complete the online administrator certification provided by Data Recognition Corporation.
+Every center offering Adult Education & Literacy Activities (AEL) is required to have at least one staff member certified by March 1, 2019.
 The two-part certification is available at: https://tabetest.com/tabe-1112-certification-process/ Certification candidates must complete both training modules in their entirety in order for the certificate to generate.
+Additional training may be required to administer the TABE 11/12 via remote-proctoring or 3rd party-proctoring.